a1v0/a1v0.de/articles/ups-website-only-works-on-chrome.md

 1. At time of writing, Chrome has a [market share on desktop](https://gs.statcounter.com/browser-market-share/desktop/worldwide) of just under 65%.
 This leaves just over 35% of people who _don't_ use Chrome.
 UPS's design choice prevents a fat chunk of the global population from using its site.
 2. Not everybody has access to Chrome.
 For instance, many company-issued computers restrict the software available to employees, and you may not be able to install Chrome on your machine.
 (I've been stuck with Edge and Internet Explorer(!) often enough.)

-## "But I can load the site just fine..."
+## "But I can load the site just fine outside of Chrome..."

 It's true that I'm using a broken contact form to write off an entire website.
 However, the fact that the most basic and fundamental of website tools&mdash;the humble contact form&mdash;isn't designed to work outside of Chrome puts the entire website in doubt.